-- 1. An affidavit signed by the student must be filed with the person responsible for verifying residency.
+1. An affidavit signed by the student must be filed with the person responsible for verifying residency.

-- Any of the following may be used in determining a student's domicile in Arizona:
+- 2. Any of the following may be used in determining a student's domicile in Arizona:

-- a.
-Income tax report
+- Arizona income tax return

-- b.
-Voter registration
+- Arizona Voter registration

-- c.
-Automobile registration
+- Arizona Motor Vehicle registration

-- d.
-Driver's license
+- Arizona driver's license

+- Employment history in Arizona

-- e.
-Place of graduation from high school
+- Place of graduation from high school

-- f.
-Source of financial support
+- Source of financial support

-- g.
-Dependency as indicated on federal income tax return
+- Dependency as indicated on federal income tax return

-- h.
-Ownership of real property
+- Ownership of real property

 - Notarized statement of landlord and/or employer

-- i.
-Bank accounts
+- Transfer of major banking services to Arizona

+- Change of permanent address on all pertinent records

-- k.
-Other relevant information
+- Other relevant information